MuhammadHabibKhan/array-sum-pthreads/Guide.md

 ```

 ### 6)	Accessing Files
-Navigate between files and directories using bash commands we studied in Lab 1.
+- Navigate between files and directories using bash commands we studied in Lab 1.
-By default, the working directory is the home directory of the user on a virtual drive.
-To access the files on Windows drive, you don’t have to manually mount the drives since its already done.
+- By default, the working directory is the home directory of the user on a virtual drive.
+- To access the files on Windows drive, you don’t have to manually mount the drives since its already done.
 Access them with the following command:
 ```
 cd /mnt/<drive_letter>
 ```

 ### 7)	Running the code
-Now that you are in your directory where your code exists, type the following to compile the code:`
+- Now that you are in your directory where your code exists, type the following to compile the code:`
 ```
 gcc <file_name>.c -o <output_name>.exe -pthread
 ```
-An executable file should appear in your directory.
-If error occurs during compilation, then they will be displayed there.
+- An executable file should appear in your directory.
+Any errors that may occur during the compilation will be displayed.
-After compiling, to run the code, run the exe file:
+- After compiling, to run the code, run the exe file:
 ```
 ./<output_name>.exe
 ```
 and viola, the code executes.

 ### 8)	Running with VSCode
-To run the code directory from VSCode terminal and not have red errors everywhere in your code, do the following.
-It will also give autocomplete and IntelliSense which cannot work well when there are errors in your file.
+- To run the code directory from VSCode terminal and not have red errors everywhere in your code, do the following.
+- It will also give autocomplete and IntelliSense which cannot work well when there are errors in your file when relying on the wrapper.

   i.
 Install ‘WSL’ Extension by Microsoft in VSCode
   ii.
 In your code directory, type the following:
 ```
 code .
 ```

-It will install the vscode server when executing the command for the first time.
-VSCode should open now running Ubuntu and WSL.
-Now its like running VSCode on a Linux machine.
+- It will install the vscode server when executing the command for the first time.
+- VSCode should open now running Ubuntu and WSL.
+- Now its like running VSCode on a Linux machine.
 The terminal is bash by default.
 Use it to run the code using the command from step 7.